mulasik/wta/README.md

 6. First, the *scope* of the transformation with regards to sentences is defined.
 Depending on the *scope* the transformation is assigned to one of four classes: *in-sentence*, *cross-sentence*, *multi-sentence* and *uni-sentence*.
 An *in-sentence* transformation impacts exactly one SPSF.
 A *uni-sentence* transformation results in producing a new SEN from scratch.
 The remaining two classes always impact more than one SPSF: *cross-sentence* transformation affects parts of exactly two SPSFs.
 A *multi-sentence* transformation impacts at least three SPSFs.
 7. Next, it is identified which *segments* of SPSFs were impacted by the transformation.
 We distinguish between: *sentence beginning*, *sentence middle*, *sentence end*, and *whole sentence*.
 #### Projecting Burst Layer on Transformation Layer
-*under construction, planned for the next release*
+*under construction, planned for the next THEtool release*
 #### Text History
 8. Each text version together with a list of *text units* and the results of projecting sentence layer on the transformation layer is stored as a *TPSF* data structure.
 9. Each *TPSF* is addinitally evaluated for its *morphosyntactic relevance* to enable filtering.